-Donald Graham, MD joined Appalachian Regional Internal Medicine Specialists on July 1, 2016.
+Donald Graham, MD joined Appalachian Regional Pulmonology, after practicing at Appalachian Regional Internal Medicine Specialists since 2016..
 Dr. Graham has practiced Pulmonary and Critical Care Medicine in North Carolina for more than 20 years.
 He is married to his wife, Karen and has three children.

 Dr. Graham received his medical degree from the University of Nebraska and trained at Creighton University School of Medicine in Omaha, NE.
 Dr. Graham is board certified in Pulmonary Medicine and is a fellow in the American Academy of Chest Physicians.

 Dr. Wolfe is not accepting new patients at this time